openforis/collect-earth-online-doc/docs/source/index.rst

 CEO was developed by SERVIR—a joint initiative of NASA and USAID, working in partnership with leading technical organizations around the world—and the Food and Agriculture Organization of the United Nations.

-With the support of
+With the support of:

 .. logos:: funders

-In partnership with
+In partnership with:

 .. logos:: partners